0xSpaceShard/starknet-hardhat-plugin/www/docs/dev.md

 ### Set up the example repository

-The `starknet-hardhat-example` repository to showcase and test this plugin's functionality.
+The `starknet-hardhat-example` repository is used to showcase and test this plugin's functionality.
-Set it up following [its readme](https://github.com/Shard-Labs/starknet-hardhat-example#get-started), but after installing it, make it use your local plugin repository:
+Set it up following [its readme](https://github.com/Shard-Labs/starknet-hardhat-example#get-started), but after installing it, link it to use your local plugin repository:

 ```
 $ cd <YOUR_PLUGIN_REPO_PATH>